jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 (5) The surviving spouse or partner ceases to be entitled to weekly compensation on the latest of— (a) the end of 5 consecutive years from the date on which it first became payable:
   (b) the surviving spouse or partner ceasing to have the care of all of the children who are under the age of 18 years:
-  (c) the youngest of the children of the deceased who were in the care of the surviving spouse or partner turning 18 years:
+  (c) the youngest of the children of the deceased who is in the care of the surviving spouse or partner turning 18 years:
   (d) the surviving spouse or partner ceasing to have the care of all other dependants of the deceased claimant who were in the surviving spouse's or partner's care.

 ### 67 Surviving spouse or partner may choose to convert weekly compensation to aggregated payment or payments